Measurement of angular cross-correlation between the cosmological dispersion measure and the thermal Sunyaev--Zeldovich effect: Cross-correlation measurements

-Figure \ref{fig_xi_top-FRBs} illustrates the contributions of the cluster samples.
+Figure \ref{fig_xi_top-FRBs} illustrates the contributions of the cluster FRBs.
 These FRBs, especially 20220914A, significantly generate the signal at $\theta \lesssim 10^\prime$ because the small-scale signal is sensitive to the local environment and the line-of-sight foreground structures.
 Furthermore, because the number of angular pairs between FRBs and the $y$-map is limited on such small scales, a few FRBs can greatly influence the cross-correlation.
 In contrast, over large scales ($\theta \gtrsim 10^\prime$), the correlations are not dominated by a few specific FRBs but by many FRBs making approximately equal contributions.
-The host-cluster contributions are apparently less significant in Fig.~\ref{fig_xi_top-FRBs} than in Fig. \ref{fig_xi_host}, even at small scales, because 1) the contributions of the few cluster samples are weakened by the contributions of the default 71 samples, and 2) the term $\langle y_{\rm host} \rangle \langle {\rm DM}_{\rm host} \rangle$ should be subtracted from $(y {\rm DM})_{\rm host}$ in Fig. \ref{fig_xi_host} as the cross-correlation observable (i.e., $\langle (y{\rm DM})_{\rm host} \rangle - \langle y_{\rm host} \rangle \langle {\rm DM}_{\rm host} \rangle$; Subsection \ref{sec:yDM_host}).
+The host-cluster contributions appear less significant in Fig.~\ref{fig_xi_top-FRBs} than in Fig. \ref{fig_xi_host-ave}, even at small scales, because the host masses are relatively small\footnote{The tSZ masses are $M_{500 {\rm c}}/(10^{14} M_\odot) = 1.94^{+0.28}_{-0.31}$, $2.13 \pm 0.15$, and $1.12 \pm 0.11$ for 20220914A, 20231206A, and 20231229A~\citep{BH2024}, respectively, converted to the virial mass $M_{\rm host} \approx 2 M_{500{\rm c}}$ (e.g., \cite{KS2001}).} ($M_{\rm host} \approx (1$--$3) \times 10^{14} h^{-1} M_\odot$).
 In summary, Fig.~\ref{fig_xi_top-FRBs} indicates that the host contribution is negligible at $\theta \gtrsim 10^\prime$.